jecDSC/Analysis-of-Fatty-Recipes-and-User-Ratings/README.md

 # Food and Time Cost
 # Overview
 This project was conducted for Practice and Application of Data Science (DSC 80) at UCSD.
-It aims to further insight into how significant the time cost of a recipe is to people's perception of recipes and/or cooking.
+It aims to further insight into how significant the total fat content of a recipe is to people's perception of recipes and/or cooking.
 # Introduction
 Recipes are an important tool for any cook, whether it's for needing a step-by-step guide on a dish, learning the basics through a guide, and so much more.
 The taste and overall satisfaction from the resulting product of a recipe would be an average person's metrics for evaluating how good a recipe is.

-But there are many who give more thought to the contents of the meals they create and eat.
+But there are many who give more thought to the contents of the meals they create and eat, rather than just taste and satisfaction.
 Some may focus specifically on several nutritional metrics in order to keep track of a healthy diet.
 Especially in America, where we have one of the highest obesity rates in the world, the fat content of foods can be especially worrisome.
 Fast-food and quick meals are widespread and convenient, but those who seek out recipes to cook may do so in order to find healthy alternatives to avoid the pitfalls of convenient, cheap meals-to-go.

 Taking this mindset of some people into consideration, one might wonder **if the fat content of a recipe influences one's rating of the recipe.**